 Both Bluehost and HostGator are great choices for a beginner website: cheap, reliable, and fast.
 Although customer support may not be stellar, the tools provided with all cloud accounts should make it easy enough to fulfill just about any of your basic website needs.

-* Disclosure: One Month uses both Blue Host and Hostgator, and benefits from their affiliate sales program.
+* Here at One Month we use both Blue Host and Hostgator for hosting, and their affiliate program.